Kupffer cell: Location and structure

-Kupffer cells can be found attached to sinusoidal endothelial cells in both the centrilobular and periportal regions of the hepatic lobules.
+Kupffer cells can be found in the sinusoidal space attached to the luminal side of sinusoidal endothelial cells.
+They are more numerous in the periportal regions than the pericentral regions of the hepatic lobules.
 Kupffer cell function and structures are specialized depending on their location.
 Periportal Kupffer cells tend to be larger and have more lysosomal enzyme and phagocytic activity, whereas centrilobular Kupffer cells create more superoxide radical.

 Kupffer cells are amoeboid in character, with surface features including microvilli, pseudopodia and lamellipodia, which project in every direction.
 The microvilli and pseudopodia play a role in the endocytosis of particles.

 The nucleus is indented and ovoid, and can be lobulated.

 Notable cytoplasmic elements include ribosomes, Golgi complexes, centrioles, microtubules and microfilaments.
 Kupffer cells also contain rough endoplasmic reticulum, a nuclear envelope, and annulate lamellae, all of which demonstrate peroxidase activity.

 Importantly, Kupffer cells express the SR-AI/II scavenger receptor.
 This receptor is involved in recognising and binding the lipid A domain of lipopolysaccharide (LPS) and lipoteichoic acid.
-(Lipopolysaccharide (LPS) is a bacterial endotoxin which is found in the cell wall gram-negative bacteria, whereas lipoteichoic acid is present in gram-positive bacteria.)
+(LPS is a bacterial endotoxin which is found in the cell wall gram-negative bacteria, whereas lipoteichoic acid is present in gram-positive bacteria.)
 Because of this detection system, Kupffer cells play a critical role in initiating and mediating immune responses to bacterial infection of the liver.

 Development

 Development of an initial population of Kupffer cells begins in the embryonic yolk sac where precursor cells differentiate into fetal macrophages.
 Once they enter the blood stream, they migrate to the fetal liver where they stay.
-There they complete their differentiation into Kupffer cells.
+There they complete their differentiation into Kupffer cells, which is dependent on the induction of the transcription factor Id3.
+Other transcription factors that maintain Kupffer cell identity are Id1 and Nr1h3 (Lxr).

 Under normal conditions, these Kupffer cell populations are long-lived and self-renewing.

-However, if resident Kupffer cell populations are depleted, monocytes derived from hematopoietic stem cells in the bone marrow and transported through blood circulation to the liver can also fully differentiate into true Kupffer cells.
+However, if resident Kupffer cell populations are depleted, monocytes derived from hematopoietic stem cells in the bone marrow transported through blood circulation to the liver can also fully differentiate into true Kupffer cells.
 Unlike other tissue macrophages, which must be continually renewed by circulating monocytes, these monocyte-derived Kupffer cells are capable of self-renewal once a population is established.